Lombok Culture

 Kabaya Lambung Clothes (Women)

-Kebayas made of woven fabric are called Lambung.
-The traditional clothing in NTB that must be known is the type of kebaya worn along the waist with loose short sleeves.
-What makes this outfit unique is that the base color is black with a ‘V’ cut collar.
+Kebaya is traditional clothing is the type of kebaya worn along the waist with loose short sleeves.
 For subordinates, the traditional clothing for the stomach is a sarong.

-The majority of the motifs depict flora.
-An anteng belt is used to tie the sarong. accessories in the form of round earrings.
+The majority of the motifs depict flora, Accessories in the form of round earrings.
 Made from palm leaves with silver plating.
 Lambung traditional clothing from the Sasak tribe is complete with wrist and ankle bracelets.

 Pegon Clothe (Men)

-Pegon traditional clothes are worn by Sasak men.
-In the upper part, this outfit is influenced by Javanese culture and European fashion styles.
-The bottom, wrapped in songket cloth, also known as Leang or Dodot, is complete with a kris inserted.
+Pegon is a traditional cloth worn by men.
+In the upper part, the outfit is influenced by Javanese culture.
+The bottom, wrapped in Songket cloth, also known as Dodot, and a kris inserted.

 The bottom is also covered with wire cloth.
 The length is up to the ankles.
 The wrapped fabric has a mixed motif.
 The philosophy of the traditional clothing of West Nusa Tenggara from the Sasak tribe, especially the Wiron section, symbolizes humility.
 The head covering, called Sapuq, means respect for God, the Creator, and keeping the mind clean.